 If you have not yet seen this show, where have you been?
 There are only ten episodes and each are around ten minutes long which total up to about an hour and 40 minutes of watch time.
 Not bad at all.

 This is my go-to for getting into the Halloween season.
 It follows two brothers, Wirt and Greg, who get lost in the woods and are trying to find their way back home.
 They meet all kinds of fun, quirky characters – among which are a creepy old woman voiced by Tim Curry and a faux uncle-gone-mad voiced by John Cleese as well as many others.

 You’ll find no shortage of humor and autumnal spirit through their adventures–nor through the incredible soundtrack!

 We’re all pretty familiar with the popular 1990’s sitcom “Sabrina The Teenage Witch.”
 Created by the same crew that made “Riverdale,” “The Chilling Adventures of Sabrina” is based on the same characters, yet has a very different feel and plot than the beloved sitcom.

-This is not the TV show for you if you’re afraid of demons, dark magic, or possessions because frankly, it’s full of just that.
+This is not the TV show for you if you’re afraid of demons, dark magic, possessions, or raunchy sex scenes because frankly, it’s full of just that.
+Needless to say, this particular adaptation would be much more likely than the original sitcom to satisfy fans of adult websites like https://www.collegeporn.xxx/ due to some of the more sexually charged storylines that feature throughout.
 Sabrina is a 16-year old half-witch trying to choose between her mortal life and her witch life.
 She struggles with using her magic to help her mortal friends, having a mortal boyfriend, three witch sisters that are out to get her, and Satan literally being at her doorstep and this is all in just the first season!